Mr-Quin/fullstack-monorepo/README.md

 ## Requirements

 This project requires Node 16 or above, npm, and Postgres database.
-The project was developed using PostgresSql 14.2.
+The project was developed using PostgreSql 14.2.

 ## Setting up